-(2) Any person who contravenes subsections (1) is guilty of an offence, and on conviction liable to the penalties specified in section 57(b).
+- (3) Subsection (2) may not be construed as permitting the performance or any act by persons registered in terms of the laws referred to therein which is not performed in the ordinary course of the practising of his or her profession. - (4) Any person who contravenes subsections (1) or (2) is guilty of an offence and on conviction liable to the penalties specified in section 68(b).